Sequences

 take n seq returns, at most, the n first elements of the sequence seq.
 If seq contains less than n elements, an identical sequence is returned.
 In particular, if seq is empty, or n is negative, an empty sequence is returned.

-Observe the first line of take.
+Observe the first line of our take function.
 It is the common pattern for recursive functions over sequences.
 The last two parameters are:

 • a sequence called seq